-Fashion designer Rick Owens has updated three sandal designs by footwear brand Birkenstock, using a combination of felt, pony hair and grainy leather.
+Fashion designer Rick Owens has updated three sandal designs by footwear brand Birkenstock, using a combination of felt, calf hair and grainy leather.

-Each of the shoe designs is available in four different finishes, including pony hair, full-grain leather and felt.
+Each of the shoe designs is available in four different finishes, including calf hair, full-grain leather and felt.

 The collection marks the first time Birkenstock has invited an individual designer to collaborate on its Birkenstock Box project, which sees a pop-up space travel to different global cities, to allow the brand to work alongside selected retailers.